Government finance statistics

 Deficit ratios in 2015 were greater than -3.0 % of GDP in six EU Member States: Greece (-7.5 %), Spain (-5.1 %), Portugal (-4.4 %), the United Kingdom(-4.3 %), France (-3.5 %) and Croatia (-3.3 %).
 All six of the Member States with deficit ratios exceeding -3.0 % of GDP had also reported deficits exceeding -3.0 % for each of the three previous years, therefore for the whole reporting period shown in Table 1.

-General government deficits (in relation to GDP) decreased in 2015 compared with 2014 in 21 EU Member States.
-Sweden moved from a deficit in 2014 to a balance in 2015.
-Germany recorded a higher surplus in 2015 than in 2014.
-Luxembourg and Estonia recorded lower surpluses in 2015 than in 2014.
+General government deficits (in relation to GDP) decreased in 2015 compared with 2014 in 20 EU Member States.
+Sweden moved from a deficit in 2014 to a surplus in 2015.
+Germany and Luxembourg recorded a higher surplus in 2015 than in 2014.
+Estonia recorded a lower surplus in 2015 than in 2014.
 Denmark recorded a surplus in 2014 and a deficit in 2015.
-The two remaining Member States — Greece and Slovakia — recorded larger deficits in 2015 than in 2014.
+Greece recorded a larger deficit in 2015 than in 2014.
+The deficit of Slovakia remained unchanged.

 In the EU-28 the government debt-to-GDP ratio decreased from 86.8 % at the end of 2014 to 85.3 % at the end of 2015, and in the EA-19 from 92.1 % to 90.8 % (see Figure 2).
 A total of 17 EU Member States reported a debt ratio above 60 % of GDP in 2015.
 At the end of 2015, the highest debt-to-GDP ratios were registered by Greece (176.9 %), Italy (132.7 %), Portugal (129.0 %), Cyprus (108.9 %) and Belgium (106.0 %), while the lowest ratios of government debt-to-GDP were recorded in Estonia (9.7 %), Luxembourg (21.4 %) and Bulgaria (26.7 %).